-- 1. A student must not make more than one course grade of C+/C. - If a student receives a second grade of C+/C, that student will be suspended from the program for a minimum of one academic year and must re-apply for admission after the period of suspension has ended.
-Upon readmission, if a student who has received two C+/Cs in the program receives a third C+/C, that student will be dismissed from the program without opportunity for readmission. - 2.
-A student must not make a course grade of F.

-If a student receives one grade of F, that student is automatically dismissed from the program, but may apply for re-admittance after on calendar year.
+- 1. A student must not make more than one course grade of C+/C. - If a student receives a second grade of C+/C, that student will be suspended from the program without opportunity for readmission. - 2.
+A student must not make a course grade of F. - If a student receives one grade of F, that student is automatically dismissed from the program, without opportunity for readmission. - 3.
+Probations, suspensions, and/or dismissals of students are executed by the Provost and are reflected on transcripts.